Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

 Ready to Expand Your Business Outdoors?

 Free on-site assessment for commercial projects.
-We’ll measure, engineer, and quote your project — no obligation.
+We’ll measure, design, and quote your project — no obligation.

 Serving Kelowna, West Kelowna, Vernon, Penticton, Lake Country & Salmon Arm